2014 shootings at Parliament Hill, Ottawa: Reactions

-On October 23, MPs in the House of Commons gave a standing ovation to Vickers for his heroism.
+On 23 October, MPs in the House of Commons gave a standing ovation to Vickers for his heroism.
 As Mulcair of the New Democratic Party put it: "Just as we have all borne witness to these horrific acts, we have watched in awe your acts of courage, now an abiding emblem of Canadian strength, values and valour."
 The first order of business was a moment of silence for Cirillo.
 Prior to the day's session, Harper laid a wreath at the War Memorial; MPs from all parties attended a moment of silence and sang "O Canada" at the Memorial before walking together to Parliament.
 The flags at Parliament Hill and other federal government buildings were also flown at half-mast.

-A National Hockey League (NHL) game to have taken place on October 22 in Ottawa, between the Ottawa Senators and Toronto Maple Leafs, was postponed and rescheduled for November 9.
+A National Hockey League (NHL) game to have taken place on 22 October in Ottawa, between the Ottawa Senators and Toronto Maple Leafs, was postponed and rescheduled for 9 November.
 Over the following days, several NHL teams held moments of silence and "O Canada" was sung prior to games in the United States in which no Canadian team was participating.
-On October 25, pre-game ceremonies were jointly held in Ottawa, Montreal, and Toronto to honour the deceased and first responders.
-On the same day of the attack, before a NHL game between the Pittsburgh Penguins and the Philadelphia Flyers, the Canadian National Anthem was sung in honour of the attack.
+On 25 October, pre-game ceremonies were jointly held in Ottawa, Montreal, and Toronto to honour the deceased and first responders.
+On the same day of the attack, before an NHL game between the Pittsburgh Penguins and the Philadelphia Flyers, the Canadian National Anthem was sung in honour of the attack.
 The largest Canadian flag was used for a pre-game ceremony between the Ottawa Redblacks and the Montreal Alouettes of the CFL.

-A fund to benefit the families of Cirillo and Vincent was started on October 22 with a goal of CDN$10,000.
+A fund to benefit the families of Cirillo and Vincent was started on 22 October with a goal of CDN$10,000.
 It surpassed its goal by noon the following day, when representatives of Canadian banks called to arrange a donation of $80,000.
-By October 29, the fund, known as the Stand On Guard Fund, had raised $550,000.
+By 29 October, the fund, known as the Stand On Guard Fund, had raised $550,000.
 The fund raised $705,000 of a newly-set $750,000 goal by the time the fund-raising deadline was reached.